yaraikun/StocksMaster/README.md

-# Machine Problems (MP) Repository
+# Stocks Master Machine Project

-This is the Machine Problem Repository, subdivided into different parts with multiple challenges.
+This repository contains solutions to this machine project that has to do with array and string manipulation.

 ---